kmanicka/ebay-api-explorer/README.md

 ## Versions

+###Version 0.6
+* Added a settings page to view the current settings

 ###Version 0.5
 * Login with eBay Trading API
 * Cleanup Env Variables, Seperate instance for Sandbox and Production